-If in the future some of our revenues come from federal health care programs, we will be subject to the federal self-referral prohibitions, commonly known as the Stark Law.
-Where applicable, this law prohibits a physician from referring Medicare patients for "designated health services" such as laboratory and other diagnostic services and prescription drugs that are furnished at an entity if the physician or a member of such physician's immediate family has a "financial relationship" with the entity, unless an exception applies.
-Sanctions for violating the Stark Law include denial of payment, civil monetary penalties of up to \$26,125 per claim submitted and exclusion from the federal health care programs.
+If in the future some of our revenues come from federal healthcare programs, we will be subject to the federal self-referral prohibitions, commonly known as the Stark Law.
+Where applicable, this law prohibits a physician from referring Medicare patients to an entity providing "designated health services" such as laboratory and other diagnostic services and prescription drugs that are furnished at an entity if the physician or a member of such physician's immediate family has a "financial relationship" with the entity, unless an exception applies.
+Sanctions for violating the Stark Law include denial of payment, civil monetary penalties of up to \$26,125 per claim submitted and twice the value of each such service and exclusion from the federal healthcare programs.
 Failure to refund amounts received as a result of a prohibited referral on a timely basis may constitute a false or fraudulent claim and may result in civil penalties and additional penalties under the federal False Claims Act ("FCA").
 The statute also provides for a penalty of up to \$174,172 for a circumvention scheme.
 The Stark Law is a strict liability statute, which means proof of specific intent to violate the law is not required.
 In addition, the government and some courts have taken the position that claims presented in violation of the various statutes, including the Stark Law, can be considered a violation of the FCA (described below) based on the contention that a provider impliedly certifies compliance with all applicable laws, regulations and other rules when submitting claims for reimbursement.
-A determination of liability under the Stark Law for TPN or our affiliated physicians could have a material adverse effect on our business, financial condition and results of operations.
+A determination of liability under the Stark Law for TPN, the PC entities or our affiliated physicians could have a material adverse effect on our business, financial condition and results of operations.